Time: 13:45 - 15:15

 By the end of this course you should be able to...

 - Perform a great variety of Asanas correctly and independently

 - Demonstrate safe and intelligent alignment in your postures

-- Choose Iyengar props (including the new 'feet-up') independently to improve your postures
+- Choose suitable props to support and improve your postures

 - Obtain improved peace of mind